MaiLinhGroup/TradeRepublic-CodingChallenge-Backend/INSTRUCTIONS.md

 ### `/quotes` Specification
 The `/quotes` Websocket provides prices for available instruments at an arbitrary rate.
-It only streams prices for available instruments (beware out of order messages)
+It only streams prices for available instruments (__beware out of order messages__)
 ```
 {
     // The type of the event.
-    // QUOTE if an new price is available for an instrument identified by the ISIN
+    // QUOTE if a new price is available for an instrument identified by the ISIN
     "type": "QUOTE"
     {
         //The Payload